 The full install of SAS 9.4 has a number of components.
 The main SAS program runs standalone in its own set of windows.
 A subset of SAS 9.4 functionality is provided by SAS Studio, a developmental web application for SAS accessed through a web browser.
-At WPI, SAS Studio is available only on the terminal server windows.wpi.edu or via a full install to a student's PC.
+At WPI, SAS Studio is available on PCs in the computer labs SH003 and KH202 and on the terminal server windows.wpi.edu.